FbW-22-E04/favorite_cocktails/README.md

 A list of your favorite cocktails

 1. Mojito
-2. Long Islanf ice Tea
+2. Long Island ice Tea